google/guava/README.md

 ## Adding Guava to your build

-Guava's Maven group ID is `com.google.guava` and its artifact ID is `guava`.
+Guava's Maven group ID is `com.google.guava`, and its artifact ID is `guava`.
 Guava provides two different "flavors": one for use on a (Java 8+) JRE and one for use on Android or Java 7 or by any library that wants to be compatible with either of those.
 These flavors are specified in the Maven version field as